-Microsoft's bid for living room supremacy is powered by an AMD processor, backed by 8GB of DDR3 and 32MB of ultra fast ESRAM.
+Microsoft's bid for living room supremacy is powered by an 8 core AMD processor, backed by 8GB of DDR3 and 32MB of ultra fast ESRAM.
 For storage, there's a 500GB hard drive to keep your media, gameplay videos and game installs.
 Unlike the PlayStation 4, there's no swapping out that mechanical drive for solid state without considerable trouble, and letting your warranty fly right out the window.

-To the right of the Home screen is the Store.
+To the right of the Friends screen is the Store.
 It's divided into Games, Movies & TV, Music and Apps.
 There's also a Bing search bar below it.
 The layout is attractive and the placement is unobtrusive.
 We're just glad that it's been relegated to its own screen, away from the more personal Home and Pins.

 When you're in an app or game, returning to the Home screen is as simple as pressing the Xbox button on the controller.
 Games are automatically paused, while videos and live TV continue to play, creating a sort of picture in picture effect.